nathaneastwood/euler/CONTRIBUTING.md

 # Contributing

 Contributions via GitHub pull requests are gladly accepted from their original author.
+By participating in this project, you agree to abide by the thoughtbot [code of conduct](https://thoughtbot.com/open-source-code-of-conduct).

 * [Licensing](#license)
 * [R Coding Standards](#r)